 Clearly, Tomberg was very disturbed by the course the Church was taking; the way to death he called it in one section.

 And in other passages he clearly meant to supply a corrective.

 Now, there is one very long, very dense passage with an extraordinarily long sentence conjoined by semi-colons.
 (I have reproduced it exactly in the graphic to the right.)

 But here I thought it useful to break it down into bullet points.
-I have changed none of the words in what follows – only capitalised each statement where I added the bullet point.
+None of the words has been changed in what follows – I have only capitalised each statement where I added the bullet point.